willcast/arch-flo/README.md

 - USB OTG (host)
 - Framebuffer
 - Audio - you need to setup PulseAudio as systemwide.
 Not sure why it does not work as a normal user.
 You will also need the alsaucm files from libasound2-data_1.0.27.2-1ubuntu6_all.deb
+- 3D graphics acceleration: OpenGL ES 1.0-3.0 and OpenGL 1.5/2.0.

 ### Bugs/What's not working

 - There is no frambuffer console
 - The Software Refresher in the kernel does not work.
 You will need to run my refresher app or fix the kernel :)
-- The new xa code from x86-video-freedreno-git does not work. gpuaddr in kgsl_bo_gpuaddr comes back a 0
+- The new xa (2D acceleration) code from x86-video-freedreno-git does not work.
+Xorg segfaults. kgsl_bo_gpuaddr comes back a 0
-- Hardware acceleration.
-Needs LibHybris, we're working on it.

 ### Not tested